cbrice72/SfM/README_COLMAP.md

 Before linking against COLMAP, you must first [build it from source](https://colmap.github.io/install.html#build-from-source).
 Note that if you are on Ubuntu 22.04, you will need to implement some workarounds.

-- There is a problem when compiling with UbuntuÅfs default CUDA package and GCC, so you must compile against GCC 10.
+- There is a problem when compiling with Ubuntu's default CUDA package and GCC, so you must compile against GCC 10.
 ```bash
 sudo apt-get install gcc-10 g++-10
 export CC=/usr/bin/gcc-10